H4cking-Esentials/Cookie-Grabber-Creator/README.md

 - Use multithreading to increase the speed of the token grabber.
 - Remade the UI to include toggles to enable or disable certain features in the token grabber.
 - VM Bypass block to ensure the token grabber works even in virtual environments.
-- Updated IP method to find it even with a VPN on, making the token grabber more reliable.
+- Updated IP method to find it even with a VPN on, as well as making the token grabber more reliable.
 - Got setup script build time under 7 seconds with compilation and obfuscation.
 - Various bug fixes to improve the overall functionality of the token grabber.